Healthy sleep: Tips against snoring for a restful night

 3. Moisturize the nasal passages

 Ayurveda, a 5,000-year-old Indian science of life, recommends moistening the nasal passages with sesame oil or ghee to reduce snoring.
 Ghee, also known as clarified butter, is used in many Ayurvedic home remedies for its healing properties.
 With clean hands, you can simply use your little finger to massage the inside of your nostrils with sesame oil or soft ghee.
-Close one nostril at a time and inhale the oil to provide moisture higher up in the nose.
+Close one nostril at a time and inhale the oil to add moisture further up in the nose.
 Repeat this process before going to bed and after waking up in the morning.

 4. Moisturize the throat